shiyouping/hohomalls/README.md

   # Switch to the namespace just created
   kubectl config set-context --current --namespace=hohomalls-local

-  # Install hohomalls with release name local in the current namespace
+  # Install hohomalls with release name hohomalls in the current namespace
-  helm install local hohomalls
+  helm install hohomalls hohomalls
   ```

 ## 3. Run on the non-local environments